jacksteamdev/svelte-env-var-repro/README.md

 ## Instructions

 > [!NOTE]
-> See the Vercel app comments in these PRs for more details:
+> See [this PR](https://github.com/jacksteamdev/svelte-env-var-repro/pull/1) for an issue demo.

 Follow these steps to demonstrate the issue.